 - It has larger tails than the standard normal distribution.

-the sample size increases, the t-distribution approaches the normal
+- As the sample size increases, the t-distribution approaches the normal distribution.

 Q: Which of the following statements accurately describe a point